-The long awaited Bondi Beach Public Bar (BBPB) will open its doors 7 days a week from Wednesday, 20th December and will operate from 11am till 1am every day (Midnight on Sundays).
+Bondi Beach Public Bar is open 7 days a week from 11am till 1am every day (Midnight on Sundays).

-BBPB is a modern Public Bar and a representation of a modern day Pub in 2017, whilst tapping into the energy and attitude of 1970s & 80s Australian pub culture.
+BBPB is a modern Public Bar and a representation of a modern day Pub, whilst tapping into the energy and attitude of 1970s & 80s Australian pub culture.
 It’s a community-driven, family-friendly place where people can eat, drink and relax by the beach.

-“Design will be sharp, raw, contemporary, punk, with lots of grey, white and black and lots of concrete.
-Designer George Livissianis has been given a pretty wild brief for the interiors,” says restaurateur Maurice Terzini.
+“Design is sharp, raw, contemporary, punk, with lots of grey, white and black and lots of concrete.
+Designer George Livissianis was given a pretty wild brief for the interiors,” says restaurateur Maurice Terzini.
 “I told him to think [American fashion designer] Rick Owens goes to Palm Springs via Bondi”.
-Matthew Bax is creating a 23 metre art installation for the space and the mood of the venue will be representative of the freedom and spirit of the works by late Australian photographer Rennie Ellis and his works have been used for the graphics campaign and will feature within the venue.
+Matthew Bax created a 23-metre art installation for the space and the mood of the venue is a representative of the freedom and spirit of the works by late Australian photographer Rennie Ellis and his works have been used for the graphics campaign and are featured within the venue.

-BBPB will be a post-mix free zone and the drinks will channel Australia’s ’70 and ’80s drinking culture, but with a modern approach, freshly squeezed juices and quality CAPI mixers.
-The Terzini classics such as the No. 8, Negroni and a selection of Spritzes will feature while welcoming the Harvey Wallbanger & White Russian, “The [latter] will be served in a can and be called a White Mike Russian because it’s a collaboration between Mike Bennie and Mr Black.
+BBPB is a post-mix free zone and the drinks channel Australia’s ’70 and ’80s drinking culture, but with a modern approach, freshly squeezed juices and quality CAPI mixers.
+The Terzini classics such as the No. 8, Negroni and a selection of Spritzes are featured while welcoming the Harvey Wallbanger & White Russian, “The [latter] will be served in a bottle and be called a White Mike Russian because it’s a collaboration between Mike Bennie and Mr Black.
 We’ve tried to have a bit of fun with it,” says Terzini of the drinks.

-The Food will be approachable, Italo-Australian Public Bar food – accessible, easy, no fuss!
+The Food is approachable, Italo-Australian Public Bar food – accessible, easy, no fuss!